Unreleased

 [BREAKING] Some CLI arguments for output files are removed

-The arguments --output-errors and --output-insertions have been removed in favor of --output-csv and --output-tsv.
+The arguments --output-errors and --output-insertions have been removed.
+Their information is now included in --output-csv and --output-tsv.

 [BREAKING] Genome annotation CLI argument is renamed